 Throughout the last few years, Leonard participated in several invitational Plein Air events including Mystic, Annapolis, winning Honorable Mention and Easton Md. winning Second Place in the Quick Draw event.
 He was featured painting live on TV France3 during a major antique boat festival.
 His painting was recently purchased by the Minnesota Marine Art Museum.

-Known for his colorful, luminous seascapes and expressive brushwork, Leonard paints on site deriving inspiration from coastal locations as well as harbors throughout the world.
+Known for his colorful, luminous seascapes and expressive brushwork, Leonard paints on site deriving inspiration from the many nearby coastal locations as well as harbors throughout the world.
 A central theme throughout Leonard’s work is his use of light.
 In Mizerek’s words, “ Light alters the color of all objects and touches those nearby.
 It sets a mood and evokes emotion, which I strive to portray in my work.
 I often explore various methods to interpret the way I view nature.
 I prefer marine subjects because I enjoy the way water reflects the floating objects, as well as the sky and time of day.
 It mirrors shapes and intensifies light.
-I paint outdoors to capture the light first hand and bring out all its color and luminosity.”
+I paint outdoors to capture the light first hand and bring out all its color and luminosity.

 Leonard was awarded the Salzman Award for Excellence in Painting in the 112th Annual Exhibiting Artist Members’ Exhibition of the National Arts Club in New York City.
 He received the Iron Man Award from the American Society of Marine Artists for distinguished achievement and a Merit Award at the Coos Art Museum in the state of Washington.